 (Keith Johnson | The Salt Lake Tribune)

-Isaac Rodrigo Munoz measures Crystal Williams' armspan in Rob Lake's introduction to statistics class at Kearns High School, February 5, 2014 in Kearns, Utah.
+Isaac Rodrigo Munoz measures Crystal Williams' armspan in Rob Lake's introduction to statics class at Kearns High School, February 5, 2014 in Kearns, Utah.
 Each student has a Texas Instruments wireless calculator that transmits its data onto a screen for all to see.
 The Utah Legislature is looking into infusing millions of dollars for technology in Utah classrooms.
-Kearns High received a $1 million grant 3 years ago, allowing every student to get an iPod touch to help in the classroom.
+Kearns High received a one million dollar grant 3 years ago, allowing every student to get an iPod touch to help in the classroom.
 The results were mixed.

 It's tough to follow the news when you're finally off the clock and have time for yourself and your family.
 Rewind will help you catch up with all the happenings in Utah over the weekend.

 Utah considers all-out attack on schools' digital divide • House Speaker Becky Lockhart is proposing that Utah spend $200 million to $300 million to buy digital devices for Utah's 612,500 students, to train educators and to build the infrastructure in schools.

 Salt Lake City settles case of errant police raid • Salt Lake City will pay $75,000 to the then-76-year-old woman whose door police rammed open during a mistaken drug raid in 2012.